 B2B Content Marketing for SMB Business

-Kim Albee is founder and President of Genoo, a marketing automation software company serving B2B SMB companies mostly in the U.S. Genoo provides tools to build micro-sites, do lead nurturing, lead tracking and it integrates with Salesforce.com.
+Kim Albee is the founder and President of Genoo, a marketing automation software company serving B2B SMB companies mostly in the U.S. Genoo provides tools to build micro-sites, do lead nurturing, lead tracking and it integrates with Salesforce.com.
 I met Kim on LinkedIn when I was looking for case studies for my book.
 This podcast interview is an update to that case study.

 Kim launched her Genoo product in June 2008 in beta.
 It became available to the public in Sept 2009.
 As an entrepreneur launching a new marketing automation software product with no marketing budget Kim got very creative.
 She started playing with social media tools, most notably LinkedIn.
 She joined some relevant groups in 2008.
 But, at that time LinkedIn didn’t offer the “discussion” feature, so there was no ability to create conversations in groups.

 Kim wondered how she could find and engage people interested in B2B marketing.
 She didn’t find any B2B groups on LinkedIn, so she created a B2B Online Marketing group and invited others to join it.
 But, without a discussion feature, the group didn’t have much value.
 Then, Kim set up a free forum for conversations on B2B marketing.
 But, no one joined.
 By now, Kim was getting frustrated by her limited ability to engage with other B2B marketers online.
 Then, it happened!
 LinkedIn started offering discussions in groups and everything changed.